Chris Woodward

-Christopher Michael Woodward (born June 27, 1976) is an American former professional baseball utility player, coach and manager.
-He played in Major League Baseball (MLB) for the Toronto Blue Jays, New York Mets, Atlanta Braves, Seattle Mariners, and Boston Red Sox, from 1999 through 2012.
-He then served as a coach for the Mariners and Los Angeles Dodgers, from 2014 through 2018 and managed the Texas Rangers from 2019 to 2022.
-He is currently a special assistant and roving instructor for the Dodgers.
+Christopher Michael Woodward (born June 27, 1976) is an American former professional baseball utility player and current coach for the Los Angeles Dodgers of Major League Baseball (MLB).
+He played in MLB for the Toronto Blue Jays, New York Mets, Atlanta Braves, Seattle Mariners, and Boston Red Sox, from 1999 through 2012.
+He then served as a coach for the Mariners and Dodgers, from 2014 through 2018 and was the manager of the Texas Rangers from 2019 to 2022.
+He is currently the first base coach for the Dodgers.

 Baseball career

 Amateur career

 Woodward attended Northview High School in Covina, California, and Mt.
 San Antonio College.

 Toronto Blue Jays

 The Toronto Blue Jays selected Woodward in the 54th round of the 1994 Major League Baseball draft.
 He made his major league debut on June 7, 1999, hitting a sacrifice fly in an 8–2 loss to the New York Mets.

 From 2002 through 2004, Woodward was the starting shortstop in about half of Toronto's games.
 On August 7, 2002, he achieved a rare feat by hitting three home runs in one game as a shortstop (the first as a Blue Jay and the 15th overall).
 After an injury-plagued and difficult offensive season in 2004, the Blue Jays released him.